 However, Ford's $8 billon profit before taxes didn’t reach its goal of $8.7 billion.
 Ford’s executive chairman Bill Ford received a $2 million salary and cash bonus of $1.125 million.
 He received a total compensation of $14.836 million composed of stock options and other performance awards.
 But smaller bonuses were given to Bill Ford and Mulally since Ford only posted a global automotive operating cash flow of $4.63 billion, which only accounts for 32% of its target.
 In addition, the company attained only 3% of its target for market share.Read the entire article Ford cuts CEO Alan Mulally pay as company fails to hit performance targets

-Ford Motor Co.
-CEO Alan Mulally will be receiving a bonus from the automaker when his employment ends as reward for leading revival efforts.
+Alan Mulally, Chief Executive Officer of Ford Motor Co., will be receiving a bonus from the automaker when his employment ends as reward for leading revival efforts.
 In a regulatory filing, Ford said that this payment is based on how much Ford contributed to the retirement and benefit equalization plans of Mulally.
-For 2012, Ford posted a net income of $5.67 billion.
+For 2012, Ford managed to post a net income of $5.67 billion.

-Its shares also rose by 20%, doing even better than the 13% improvement reported by the Standard & Poor's 500 Index.
-In an interview, company spokesman Jay Cooney said that the agreement for the payment held a Feb.
+Shares at Ford also jumped by around 20 percent, doing even better than the 13 percent improvement reported by the Standard & Poor's 500 Index.
+In an interview, company spokesman Jay Cooney said that the agreement for the bonus payment held a Feb.
 13 date and serves to clarify a previous agreement.
 Cooney explained that there had been no changes.
 The accord didn’t mention the amounts.
 Ford was able to get back investment-grade credit ratings.

 Ford boss Alan Mulally has reportedly turned down a proposal to build a new coupé that will be slotted under the Mustang because of the weak global economy.
 According to insiders, a design was created based on Ford’s existing core global platforms.
 But upon studying the business case for this coupé, Mulally concluded that the market for specialised models like this is too parlous for it to be feasible.